Overview of Research Groups

 Agnieszka LipinskaReproductive Isolation and Speciation in Brown Algae

-Group leader, Department of Algal Development and Evolution
+Departmental Group Leader, Department of Algal Development and Evolution

 Aga Lipinska is leading the effort to characterise the role of sex chromosomes in postzygotic isolation, to identify the causative genomic regions and to carry out evolutionary analyses of the genes underlying hybrid incompatibility in brown algal species. more